Ariel Uses Its Trade Mark Reputation To Clean Up

-On this basis, the Hearing Officer found that there was no likelihood of indirect confusion between the ABC and the ARIEL ACTILIFT mark and goods.
-She therefore dismissed P&G’s opposition insofar as it relied on section 5(2)(b)) of the 1994 Act.
+On this basis, the Hearing Officer found that there was no likelihood of indirect confusion between the lookalike brand of ABC and the ARIEL ACTILIFT mark and goods.
+She, therefore, dismissed P&G’s opposition insofar as it relied on section 5(2)(b)) of the 1994 Act.

 “carefully weighing all of the aforementioned factors against each other, I come to the conclusion that the similarities that exist between the respective marks together with a strong reputation of the earlier mark will result in the IR bringing to mind the ARIEL ACTILIFT mark when encountered on identical or highly similar goods, namely bleaching and cleaning preparations, detergents other than for use in manufacturing operations and for medical purposes, laundry bleach, fabric softeners for laundry use, stain removers and dishwasher detergents.
 In other words a link will be made”.

-“I find that there is a non-hypothetical risk that in respect to the following:
+“I find that there is a non-hypothetical risk in respect to the following: